 Mobile-Centric Ad Networks

 There’s no denying mobile is huge — consumers spend 51% of their online time on mobile devices (and rising consistently).
 In terms of search & social advertising – both Google and Facebook own the largest ad networks.
-But there are a few alternatives to reach mobile users.
-You can get an expanded list from Charles Ngo – but I deliberately pared the list down since mobile traffic sources change frequently (like by the week).
-Here’s a few of the most consistent and most well-known.
+But there is an incredibly confusing and wide-ranging list of alternatives to reach mobile users.

 InMobi is an ad network focused on remarketing and “appographic” targeting.
 They build profiles of users based on the apps they use – and allow you to run ads based on the profile.